agmcarthur/vtec2023-amr/README.md

 <a name="rgicommand"></a>
 ## RGI at the Command Line

-RGI is a command line tool as well, so we’ll do a demo analysis of 112 clinical multi-drug resistant *E. coli* from Hamilton area hospitals, sequenced on MiSeq and assembled using SPAdes (an older genome assembler).
+RGI is a command line tool as well, so we’ll do an analysis of the 39 *E. coli* genome assemblies included in the Integrated Assignment.
 We’ll additionally try RGI’s heat map tool to compare genomes.

 Login into your course account’s working directory and make a module6 directory: